Tetraethylammonium

 Tetraethylammonium (TEA) is a quaternary ammonium cation with the chemical formula [Et4N]+, consisting of four ethyl groups (\sC2H5, denoted Et) attached to a central nitrogen atom.
 It is a counterion used in the research laboratory to prepare lipophilic salts of inorganic anions.
-It is used similarly to tetrabutylammonium, the difference being that its salts are less lipophilic and more easily crystallized.
+It is used similarly to tetrabutylammonium, the difference being that its salts are less lipophilic, more easily crystallized and more toxic.

 Preparation

-The chloride salt is prepared by the reaction of triethylamine and an ethyl halide:
+The halide salt is prepared by the reaction of triethylamine and an ethyl halide: